 Every step requires energy.
 A lighter shoe means less stress.
 You will be working hard enough as it is.
 Pick something light and go easy on yourself.

 Not really.
 I usually wear running shoes/trail running shoes for our daily walks because they meet all the criteria described above.
-Because I have pronation issues, I also go with a shoe that has extra support in the midsole (stronger on one side than the other).
+Because I have pronation issues, I also go with a shoe that has extra support in the midsole (stronger on one side than the other) or use an insert.
 I have tried the new breed of sport sandals and find them to be a good choice as well (just be sure they have a toe cap).

 How many shoes do I need for this trip?